Jonathan-Dain-42/RNA-Blood-Phenol-Extraction/RNA-Blood-Phenol-Extraction-Protocol-Phase_Seperation.md

 1. Thaw frozen blood vials inside of biosafety cabinet (room 3204).
 If blood sample was not stored in DNR/RNA shield, add *200uL* of DNA/RNA shield to *50uL* of blood sample and mix pipette mix before step 2.
 2. Aliquot *100uL* of Blood Stored in DNA/RNA Shield into a sterile 2mL Eppendorf.
 3. Add *5uL* of Protienase K solution to each sample.
 Incubate samples at room temp for 30 minutes. **(This is done per the Zymo Rep recommendation)**.
+4. While the samples are incubating label 7 Kingfisher 96-deep well plates in the following order: Samples, DNA/RNA Wash 1, DNA/RNA Wash 2, Ethanol Wash 1, Ethanol Wash 2, RNA Prep Buffer, Elution.
+5. Add *500uL* MagBead DNA/RNA Wash 1 in the named plate.
+6. Add *500uL* MagBead DNA/RNA Wash 2 in the named plate.
+7. Add *500uL* ethanol (96-100%) into both ethanol wash plates.
+8. Add *500uL* RNA Prep Buffer into the named plate.
+9. Add *50uL* DNase/RNase Free water into the elution plate.
-4. **Move samples from biosafety cabinet (room 3204) to fume hood (near Moyers lab benches).**
+10. **Move samples from biosafety cabinet (room 3204) to fume hood (near Moyers lab benches).**
-5. For a 100uL sample add *100uL* of Tri-Reagent.
+11. For a 100uL sample add *100uL* of Tri-Reagent.
-6. Add sterile 3mm bead and vortex for 10 minutes.
+12. Add sterile 3mm bead and vortex for 10 minutes.

 # Phase Seperation:
 1. Add *100μl* cold 1-Bromo-3-chloropropane, shake vigorously for 20 seconds, then incubate at room temperature 10-15 minutes.